 But the simple act of coloring (moving the crayon/marker/pencil to color within the lines, recognizing forms and shapes) activates the logical, thinking part of your brain.
 That’s an excellent thing because it slows the biochemicals flooding your body from the emotional reaction, which 1: brings your body back down into a more normal state, and 2. makes it easier for you to think rationally so you can make better decisions.

 Get a free ebook

 I’ve designed a special ebook that includes activities and coloring pages from Color Your Way to a Life You Love: Heal Your Burned-Out Self.
 You’ll find some self-reflection and journaling activities along with coloring pages.
 The act of writing down your innermost thoughts does a couple things too: 1. it activates the logical, thinking part of your brain, and 2. it not only helps you see a situation more clearly but also helps you come up with solutions that would best suited to your particular wants and needs.
-Just click here or on the image below:
+Just click here.

 How will you practice self-care today?